Do you have a plan in place should a serious injury occur to one of your paddlers? What would you do first? Who would you call for assistance?

 • Have a cell phone with you and make sure the battery is fully charged.
 If this is not possible, find out the exact location of a telephone you can use at all times.
 Have spare change in case you need to use a pay phone.

-• Have emergency telephone numbers with you , fire, police, ambulance (sometimes a simply 911 is NOT enough), as well as paddler’ contact numbers (parents/guardians, next of kin,).
+• Have emergency telephone numbers with you; fire, police, ambulance (sometimes a simply 911 is NOT enough), as well as paddlers’ contact numbers (parents/guardians, next of kin).

 • Have a first-aid kit accessible and properly stocked at all times (all trip leaders are required to carry a first-aid kit).